hashcloak/Meson/README.md

 #### How to send transactions

 __⚠️ WARNING ⚠️__: The mixnet is not ready for strong anonymity since it is still being worked on.
 The privacy features are not ready for production use.
-There is currently is support for both `Goerli` and `Rinkeby` testnets but most Ethereum based chain can be [added](https://hashcloak.com/Meson/docs/#other-blockchains).
+There is currently is support for both `Goerli` and `Rinkeby` testnets but most Ethereum based chain can be [supported](https://hashcloak.com/Meson/docs/#other-blockchains) by Meson.

 ```bash
 # Clone the github repo with the demo wallet